 Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
 In vision, sensation occurs as rays of light are collected by the two eyes and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

 Perception, on the other hand, is the interpretation of what is sensed.
 The physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
 The physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.

 Lack of experience may cause a person to misinterpret what he has sensed.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”

-Deficits in visual perception can hinder a person’s ability to make sense of information received through the eyes, while deficits in auditory perception interferes with an individual’s ability to analyze or make sense of information received through the ears.
+Deficits in visual perception can hinder a person’s ability to make sense of information received through the eyes, while deficits in auditory perception interfere with an individual’s ability to analyze or make sense of information received through the ears.

-A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p and q.
+A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p, and q.
 Many adults find their reading speed to be inadequate as a result of underlying perceptual deficits.